Postpartum Intimacy: What’s Safe After Giving Birth

 When to Seek Professional Help

-• Heavy or Foul-Smelling Lochia: Heavy bleeding that returns or smells off could signal an infection.
-I had a scare like this—my OB caught it fast, and treatment got me feeling like myself again.
-Don’t wait to get it checked.
+• Heavy or Foul-Smelling Lochia: Heavy bleeding that returns or smells off could signal infection.

-• Severe Dryness: If lube isn’t cutting it, I learned estrogen creams can help.
-Ask your doctor what’s safe, especially if you’re breastfeeding.
+• Severe Dryness: If lube isn’t enough, ask your clinician about additional options—especially if you’re breastfeeding.

 • Postpartum Depression/Anxiety: Feeling down or anxious for over two weeks isn’t just “baby blues.”
-I needed support to feel like myself again—reach out to a professional for help.
+Reach out to a professional for help, as explored in our postpartum mental health guide.

 How soon can I resume sex after giving birth?